mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 **Question:** When you are talking about following the rhythm of our life in the truth ... how deeply are you talking about?
 On what level?

-**Katagiri:** That is the absolute self.
+**Katagiri Roshi:** That is the absolute self.
 Absolute reality means taking care of the big scale, of the big self.

 **Same person:** *[Unintelligible.]*

-**Katagiri:** That’s why I gave the example about sickness.
+**Katagiri Roshi:** That’s why I gave the example about sickness.
 If you face sickness or death, if you are about to die, there is the self in absolute reality.
 That is the absolute self, big self.
 That big self, the absolute self, is not completely “should I die or should I live a long life,” don’t you think?

 Completely there is the absolute self going on.
 All we have to do is to tune the dial into this rhythm of the absolute self, day by day.
 But the mind is always screaming, crying, shouting, and [asking for help] – trying to get something.
 I understand this is being human, but all we have to do is to tune in the dial to *this*, listen to the absolute self, the self in absolute reality.
 That is called the truth, we say.
 Truth is not something far from us, truth is just focusing on the rhythm of self in absolute reality.
 It’s not so easy, but from now on, particularly in the 21st century, we have to live in this way, because human beings are more complicated, everything is done in a way we can be civilized.
 Your intellectual sense is very sharp, you can go any place, and you cannot make your rational sense of life blind.
 So we have to know, we have to use our rational sense of human life, and the emotional [sense], and many things, and then we have to think how to live.
 In order to do this, we have to realize the self in absolute reality, [so] everyone can live.
 Not *can*; everyone already *is* in a such a way.